DUSP-PKG Summer Fellowships

 If you are a DUSP student in the process of lining up a summer internship or looking for funding to support efforts on a project, consider applying to the DUSP-PKG Fellowship program.

-The deadline to apply for DUSP-PKG Fellowships for summer 2023 is Wednesday, April 12, at noon.
+The deadline to apply for DUSP-PKG Fellowships for summer 2024 is Friday, April 12, at noon.

 DUSP PKG Fellowships fund International and domestic public service projects that have a strong prospect of establishing long-term, sustainable benefits for the community and fellows alike.
 Projects should focus on the unique challenges and needs of the community as well as the career development for the student(s) involved.